 Evidence impact is potentially significant: Habitat loss resulting from agricultural, urban, and industrial development is the primary threat to SJAS.
 Further, habitat fragmentation may accelerate the decline of the species.
 Very little suitable habitat for this species remains outside of the western Kern County and eastern San Luis Obispo County area (ESRP 2020e, USFWS 1998).
-The Project and surrounding area contain undeveloped land; therefore, subsequent ground disturbing activities and habitat conversion associated with the Project may have the potential to significantly impact local SJAS. populations.
+The Project Area is known to support SJAS; therefore, subsequent ground disturbing activities and habitat conversion associated with the Project may have the potential to significantly impact local SJAS populations.